Azathothas/Stars/README.md

 - [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) – ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 - [copy/v86](https://github.com/copy/v86) – x86 PC emulator and x86-to-wasm JIT, running in the browser
 - [craigary/nobelium](https://github.com/craigary/nobelium) – A static blog build on top of Notion and NextJS, deployed on Vercel.
+- [daniel-j/send2ereader](https://github.com/daniel-j/send2ereader) – A service for sending ebooks to a Kobo or Kindle ereader through the built-in browser
 - [darobin/notion-backup](https://github.com/darobin/notion-backup) – Simple command to backup a Notion workspace
 - [davtur19/DotGit](https://github.com/davtur19/DotGit) – An extension for checking if .git is exposed in visited websites
 - [deadlyjack/Acode](https://github.com/deadlyjack/Acode) – Acode - powerful text/code editor for android